Finding Best Matched Candidates

 Background

-Divercity is a diversity and inclusion measurement and recruiting platform that helps companies and HR professionals accurately measure and track their diversity, find and connect with diverse talents.
-It is a start up firm based in LA.
+Divercity is a diversity and inclusion measurement and recruiting platform that helps companies and HR professionals accurately measure and track their diversity, and find and connect with diverse talents.
 Their mission is to demystify and solve the diversity hiring gap in the tech industry and to bring more equity and inclusion through a combination of community, relationships, and artificial intelligence technology.

 Design Problem

-1. Recruiting platform and job boards overwhelm recruitment team with tons of applications.
+1. Recruiting platforms and job boards overwhelm the recruitment team with tons of applications.

 2. Easy access to job opportunities for job hunter also increase the number of unqualified and irrelevant applicants.